MuseMind-AI/docs.musemind.net/docs/en/user-guide/best-practices.md

      User: Help me understand more about the natural language processing model.

-## 8. Pre-provide information to GPT
+## 8. Pre-provide information to TeleGPT

-Providing information beforehand to GPT helps shape the AI's response.
+Providing information beforehand to TeleGPT helps shape the AI's response.
 When AI has specific information, it can provide you with the most appropriate answer.

  Example: